 Do It With Them

-Not only will this help your child be healthier, it can also improve your health and wellness as well.
-And with more than one third of American adults being obese, many adults could use an improvement to their diet and more healthy physical activity as well.
+Not only will this help your child be healthier, but it can also improve your health and wellness as well.
+And with more than one third of American adults being obese (Healthline), many adults could improve their diet and more healthy physical activity as well.

 So instead of sending them to go play in the park, go with them and enjoy being physical and having fun together.
-This can encourage them, as well as make for some great bonding time.
+This can encourage them and make for some great bonding time.

 Giving Your Child the Best Shot at a Healthy Life

 If you start your child off on the right foot when it comes to their health, it gives them a better chance of continuing to live healthy lives as they grow older.
-By making sure the physical activity is fun, providing healthy eating options, and being active with your child, you can certainly help your child be healthier and more active.
+By ensuring the physical activity is fun, providing healthy eating options, and being active with your child, you can help your child be healthier and more active.